 This Daikon Salad is a quick and easy recipe with a creamy sesame dressing.
-If you're looking for a simple and delicious way to enjoy daikon, then this recipe is perfect for you!
+If you're looking for a simple and delicious way to enjoy daikon, this recipe is perfect!

 This daikon radish recipe is a perfect side dish!